How to determine eligibility

 - Your lawful spouse or state-registered domestic partner.

-- Your children up to age 26, except for children with a disability.
+- Your children up to the last day of the month in which they become age 26, except for children with a disability.

 The PEBB Program verifies the eligibility of all dependents and will request proof of a dependent’s eligibility.
 We will not enroll a dependent if we cannot verify the dependent’s eligibility.
 See Dependent verification.